Mean values of ratios of the Riemann zeta function

 \section{Further Discussions, Problems and Conjectures}

-Theorem \ref{Main} holds for $a \in \N$, but we believe that such a formula should exist for any positive number $a$ and we wish to obtain a power-saving error term in the formula.
+Theorem \ref{Main} holds for $a \in \N$, but we believe that such a formula should exist for any positive number $a$ and we aim to obtain a power-saving error term in the formula.
 We propose the following problem.

 \begin{problem} Let $a \in (0, \infty)$ be fixed.
-Show that for sufficiently large $T$, the following holds
+Show that for all large $T$, the following holds

 for some positive constant $\theta$, where $\D_1(a)$ and $\D_0(a)$ are the same as in Theorem \ref{Main}. \end{problem}